GetGoodKid/mcMMO-Horses/README.md

-Horse-RPG
+mcmmo-Horses
 =========

-A repository for the Bukkit plugin Horse RPG.
+A repository for the Bukkit plugin mcMMO Horses.